kelseyhightower/coreos-ipxe-server/docs/profiles.md

 # Profiles

-iPXE profiles are used to define CoreOS iPXE boot parameters.
-Profiles are identified by id and are stored under the $COREOS_IPXE_SERVER_DATA_DIR/profiles directory.
+iPXE profiles are used to define CoreOS kernel options used during the PXE boot process.
+Profiles are identified by id and are stored under the `$COREOS_IPXE_SERVER_DATA_DIR/profiles` directory.

 ## File Format